Route 3 - Develop Documents - Specification

 Organisations may also wish to consider the integration of human rights considerations into their impact assessments to help them to meet their obligations under the Human Rights Act 1998.
 Further information about how to conduct equality impact assessments is available on the Equality and Human Rights Commission (EHRC) website.

+A specification should not be developed in isolation.
 Organisations are permitted to conduct market consultation with a view to preparing both the procurement itself and the market for the coming process.
 To do this the Procurement Officer can speak with independent experts, regulatory authorities or suppliers to the market.
 They can then use any advice received in the planning and execution of the procurement process but must of course ensure that there is no distortion of competition and no detrimental effect on the principles of non-discrimination and transparency.
 It is important that all suppliers / bidders who join the process at a later date are provided with the same information as those who engaged during the period prior to the tender in order to ensure a fair process.

 The specification must: